Claressa Shields vs Savannah Marshall Preview October 15th, 2022

-Unbeaten Savannah Marshall of Hartlepool, England meets undefeated Claressa Shields of Flint, Michigan for the undisputed world women’s middleweight championship at the O2 Arena in London, England this Saturday, September 10th.
-The 10-round bout can be seen live in the UK on Sky Sports Action while those in America can catch it on ESPN+ and the regular ESPN platform as well as FITE.tv.
+Unbeaten Savannah Marshall of Hartlepool, England meets undefeated Claressa Shields of Flint, Michigan for the undisputed world women’s middleweight championship at the O2 Arena in London, England this Saturday, October 15th.
+The 10-round bout was originally scheduled for September but was postponed due to the death of Queen Elizabeth.
+It can be seen live in the UK on Sky Sports Action while those in America can catch it on ESPN+.
 Shields, a two-time Olympic gold medallist and three-weight world champion, last fought in February when she beat Ema Kozin via a 10-round unanimous decision while Marshall last saw action in April when she stopped Femke Hermans in the third round.
 Marshall will be putting her WBO Middleweight Title on the line while Shields’ WBF, WBC, WBA and Ring Crowns will be up for grabs.
 This is a grudge match as Marshall handed Shields the lone amateur loss of her career when she beat her on points at the 2012 Women’s World Championships.

 Shields vs Marshall Betting Odds